Can a commercial club also be an event organiser and receive the same cover through the club’s insurance policy?

 We are re-affiliating, do we need to complete a totally new form?

 If you are an existing club you can log into your Club Management area on the British Triathlon website and update the online form, which will contain a lot of the information you provided last year.
 Check-over this information to make sure it remains correct before you submit.

 How many events can a club deliver under the club’s insurance policy?

 There is no current set number however if a club was putting on several events a year it might be deemed that you are a commercial organiser and you will be asked to separate the club from the events.
 This will be continually reviewed by British Triathlon.

 We are a school/ college/ university, which category do we fall into?

 If you are a university, college or school you will be deemed as a closed club.
 Therefore, you will pay the same fees as a closed club depending on the number of declared members taking part in triathlon.
 In most case this will be the lowest level.

-How to access the club management area within the British Triathlon Website?
+How do we access the Club Management area of the British Triathlon website?